tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 	<script src="{{site.root}}/angular/demo2/monthPicker.js"></script>
 </div>

 We want to make including this component on a page as simple as possible for the 'end-user' (someone developing the site, perhaps ourselves).
-At a minimum we will need to inclue in this new element a way of specifying single-select or multi-select mode, and some way of getting the seleced month(s) into the scope of the controller of the rendered page.
+We will need to include in this new element a way of specifying single-select or multi-select mode, and some way of getting the seleced month(s) into the scope of the controller of the rendered page.

 We do this using attributes: